Mass Central Rail Trail

 The Mass Central Rail Trail (MCRT) is a partially completed rail trail between Northampton, Massachusetts and Boston along the right-of-way (ROW) of the former Massachusetts Central Railroad and former Central Massachusetts Railroad.
-It currently has over 60 miles open, and 94.5 miles are open or protected for trail development.
-When complete, it will be 104 miles long through Central Massachusetts and Greater Boston, forming the longest rail trail in New England.
+It currently has 64 miles open, and 92 miles are open or protected for trail development.
+When complete, it will be 104 miles long through Central Massachusetts and Greater Boston, forming the longest developing rail trail in Massachusetts.
 Many sections of the trail, including the Norwottuck Branch of the Mass Central Rail Trail and the Somerville Community Path, have been developed as separate projects but serve as part of the complete Mass Central Rail Trail.
-The Norwottuck Network, a 501(c)(3) nonprofit that supports the build and operation of the MCRT, maintains an interactive map of the MCRT and other Massachusetts trails.
+The Mass Central Rail Trail Alliance, a 501(c)(3) nonprofit that supports the build and operation of the MCRT, maintains an interactive map of the MCRT and other Massachusetts trails.